-The taxable assessed valuation for the Forest Preserve dropped by over \$83 million dollars from the previous year for a total of \$2,146,459,168.
-There is some concern that the commercial and industrial value only makes up about 21% of the property tax base, which puts a lot of burden on residential property tax payers who make up 69% of the tax base.
+The taxable assessed valuation for the Forest Preserve decreased last year by over \$117 million dollars from the previous year for a total of 2,029,063,723.
+There is concern that the commercial and industrial value only makes up about 21% of the property tax base, which puts a lot of burden on residential property tax payers who make up 69% of the tax base.
 On-going efforts are in place, however, to bring increased economic development to the County, which will help diversify that tax base.

-Population growth with additional subdivisions consuming open farmland in the past presented a challenge for the Forest Preserve District to purchase land.
-The question where to find new forest preserve land remains on the agenda of the Forest Preserve Commissioners and the Director of the Forest Preserve District in 2011 As growth slows, due to the economy in DeKalb County, the ability to purchase open space and recreational areas increases.
+Population growth with additional subdivisions consuming open farmland presents a challenge for the Forest Preserve.
+The question where to find new forest preserve land was on the agenda of the Forest Preserve Commissioners and the Director of the Forest Preserve District in 2012.
+As growth slows due to the economy in DeKalb County, the ability to purchase open space and recreational areas does increase.
 The balancing act is finding affordable land to purchase for Forest Preserves to help maintain and improve the quality of life for all residents of DeKalb County.

-As of this writing, the FY 2012 financial year is well underway.
-The next budget to be developed will be the FY 2013 budget.
-It will be discussed in the fall of 2012 for the fiscal year beginning January 1, 2013.
-Budget issues that the Forest Preserve Commissioners and the Forest Preserve Committee will be discussing will be continuing to develop the new Potawatomi Woods 293 acres purchased during fiscal year 2002 as well as the new Prairie Oaks Forest Preserve purchased in 2011.
+As of this writing, the FY 2013 financial year is well underway.
+The next budget to be developed will be the FY 2014 budget.
+It will be discussed in the fall of 2013 for the fiscal year beginning January 1, 2014.
+Budget issues that the Forest Preserve Commissioners and the Forest Preserve Committee will be discussing will be continuing to develop the new Potawatomi Woods 293 acres purchased during fiscal year 2002 as well as land acquisition for additional Forest Preserves.
 The continued increase in costs for Health Insurance and Pensions will also put a strain on the budget.
 The Forest Preserve continues to fully comply with the Property Tax Extension Limitation Law (P-TELL) that was approved by the voters in April 1999.
 The challenge of providing the best services with the best staff and keeping costs in line with available revenues continues to be the goal of the Forest Preserve staff as well as the Forest Preserve Commissioners.